DimensionDev/Mask-Network-Legal/maskbook/privacy-policy-android.md

 - Un-anonymized recipient-specific asymmetric ciphers (ECDH) which encrypt the post-encryption keys (AES).
 (Until v1.6.0)
 - Anonymized recipient-specific asymmetric ciphers (ECDH) which encrypt the post-encryption keys (AES).
 (Since v1.6.0)

-Maskbook the iOS App is designed to work with alternative intermediary services.
+Maskbook the Android App is designed to work with alternative intermediary services.
 Alternative intermediary services are those intermediary services which are operated by parties other than the developer of Maskbook.
 Maskbook will discover alternative intermediary services when first-party intermediary services (those intermediary services provided by the developer of Maskbook) are unavailable or unstable.
 These alternative intermediary services will be able to obtain the same information which are sent to first-party intermediary services, no less, no more.

 ## Information Being Collected by Alternative Parties